turingschool/front-end-curriculum/lessons/node.md

 ```

 The request number will increment upon further requests.
 If you use a web browser, you'll notice that the request number might increment by 2 each time you make a request on the server.
 This is because some browsers make a request for a favicon each time as well.

+### Check For Understanding

+* What type of information is included in the header of a request?
+* What are the major RESTful methods and what do each of them do?
+* What is Node?